-The Health Promotion Unit (HPU) implements a number of interactive activities and events at the Crawley Campus and in the five residential colleges.
+The Health Promotion Unit runs a number of activities and events for students at the UWA Crawley Campus and in the residential colleges.

 Start the new semester by finding out if you are fit for study with our team of volunteer Peer Educators.
 Our skilled team of student volunteers can provide you with feedback on your current drinking patterns and give you strategies for reducing your risk of alcohol related harm.